How I Extended a Laravel 12 Memorial Platform to Support Dual Event Types Without Breaking Changes

 </div>

-But we didn’t stop at visibility.
+But I didn’t stop at visibility.
 Validation rules had to adapt too.
 Celebrations allowed optional music playlists and guest activities—fields that didn’t make sense for memorials.
-We mapped these in our backend using conditional validation in the FormRequest:
+I mapped these in my backend using conditional validation in the FormRequest:

 public function rules()